iluwatar/java-design-patterns/proactor/README.md

 Proactor pattern supports the demultiplexing and dispatching of multiple event handlers, which are triggered by the completion of asynchronous events.
 This pattern simplifies asynchronous application development by integrating the demultiplexing of completion events and the dispatching of their corresponding event handlers.

+In plain words

-When there is an internet service program which needs to deal with many requests at the same time, an unblocking pattern just like proactor pattern is needed.
+>When there is an internet
+service program which needs to deal with many requests at the same time, an unblocking pattern just like proactor pattern is needed.

+Wikipedia says

+>Proactor is a software design pattern for event handling in which long running activities are running in an asynchronous part.
+A completion handler is called after the asynchronous part has terminated.
+The proactor pattern can be considered to be an asynchronous variant of the synchronous reactor pattern.

 ## Class diagram